About Medical Malpractice

-Medical malpractice and medical negligence can occur in hospitals, doctors’ offices, surgical centers, as well as in other places.
-They can involve physicians, surgeons, chiropractors, dental specialists, psychiatrics, nursing homes, or other professionals involved in the medical community of treatment, care, and testing.
+Medical malpractice and medical negligence can occur in hospitals, doctors’ offices, surgical centers, as well as in any medical setting.
+Furthermore, malpractice can involve physicians, surgeons, chiropractors, psychiatrics, nursing homes, or other professionals involved in medical treatment, care, and testing.

-That being said, a provider’s rudeness, tardiness, or lack of seeming compassion or “bedside manner”, although aggravating (especially when you don’t feel your best), do not, in themselves, constitute “medical malpractice, negligence, or legal wrongdoing.”
-It’s also equally, if not more important to understand that all medical mishaps or negative outcomes do not equate to malpractice or medical negligence.
-The practice of medicine is not an exact science – a “routine” surgery may not go routinely through no fault of the surgeon, but because the patient had more wrong than expected once they were opened up.
+It’s also equally important to understand that all medical mishaps or negative outcomes do not equate to malpractice or negligence.
+The practice of medicine is not an exact science.
+A “routine” surgery may not go routinely through no fault of the surgeon; but because the doctor found more wrong than expected after they opened the patient.

 In order to pursue a medical malpractice or medical negligence claim against a medical provider or facility, the facts must meet the threshold points prescribed by Florida law.

-The fact is very few medical malpractice cases are ever actually filed.
-Medical malpractice and medical negligence lawsuits are complex as well as expensive to pursue.
-One of the costlier aspects of medical malpractice or medical negligence cases is selecting and hiring an “expert witness.”
-An expert witness, in this type of case, is another doctor with similar credentials and practice area experience as the provider who committed the alleged malpractice or negligence.
-The expert will carefully study all the pertinent medical records of the patient, and if they determine that a wrongdoing was actually committed, the attorney will then forge forward with the case.
+One of the costlier aspects of medical malpractice and medical negligence cases is selecting and hiring an “expert witness.”
+In this case, an expert witness is another doctor with similar credentials and experience as the provider in question.
+The expert first studies all the pertinent medical records.
+If they determine that a wrongdoing was actually committed, the attorney will then forge forward with the case.

 No matter how you were injured or if a loved one was killed in a medical malpractice incident and you aren’t sure what your options are, the attorneys and staff at Dean Burnetti Law are familiar with every aspect of your case.
 They are eager to navigate the legal system for you as you travel down the road to physical and financial recovery.
 Call Dean Burnetti Law at 863-287-6388 today to schedule your free and confidential consultation.